-Bariatric Surgery Performed by Board-Certified Surgeons at Tampa General Hospital
+Bariatric Surgery Performed at Tampa General Hospital

 Bariatric surgery can help overweight or obese individuals work toward meaningful and sustainable weight loss.
 However, patients who undergo weight loss surgery must be mindful of their diet and physical activity for the rest of their lives.
 After bariatric surgery, weight loss results are dependent on a patient’s commitment to long-term lifestyle changes.